 Wiregrass Lake was purchased in 2006 as part of the Oak Openings Corridor between Secor Metropark and Oak Openings Preserve.
 Much of the cost of Oak Openings Corridor sites came from a successful and unprecedented Metroparks Land Levy passed in 2002.
 Grants such as Clean Ohio also provided substantial purchasing costs for these sites.
-A future trail beginning at Secor Metropark and extending to Oak Openings Preserve will connect this Wiregrass Lake to other parklands within The Oak Openings Corridor.
+The Moseley Trail beginning at Secor Metropark and extending to Oak Openings Preserve connects Wiregrass Lake to other parklands within The Oak Openings Corridor.